spinthegamer760/EMPSRobotics.github.io/README.md

 This site will have updates on what were doing in our team and more.

 # EPMS vs Highschool and other middle schools.
 This year like always, we'll be mostly against high schoolers.
+We will also be against middle schoolers but rarely.
 We're are all excited for Rover Ruckus and hope that we will have a great time!

 # Online Log